-Clinical educators will complete a mid-term and final evaluation in Calipso or EXXAT - Prism each trimester.
+Clinical educators will complete a mid-term and final evaluation in Calipso each trimester.
 The final evaluation determines the clinical grade and further defines the competencies students have acquired during the placement.
-Competences include information in Calipso or EXXAT - Prism, and any other final procedures/activities that the off-campus clinical educator or clinical faculty deems necessary.
+Competences include information in Calipso, and any other final procedures/activities that the off-campus clinical educator or clinical faculty deems necessary.